ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In addition to the external CoRIM documents, the Verifier is expected to create an internal representation for each input and map each external representation to an internal one.
 By using the internal representation, the Verifier processes inputs as if they are part of a conversation, keeping track of who said what.
 The origin of the inputs is tracked as *authority*.
-The authority for the Claims in a CoRIM is the CoRIM issuer.
+The authority for the Properties in a CoRIM is the CoRIM issuer.
-To this effect, this specification defines one possible internal representation of the attester's actual state for use during the appraisal procedure, known as Appraisal Claims Set (ACS).
+To this effect, this specification defines one possible internal representation of the attester's actual state for use during the appraisal procedure, known as Appraisal Properties Set (APS).

 Effectively, Attesters, Reference Value Providers, Endorsers, Verifier Owners, Relying Parties, and even the Verifier potentially all contribute to the conversation.
-Each producer of corresponding RATS Conceptual Messages can assert Claims about an Attester's actual or allowed state.
+Each producer of corresponding RATS Conceptual Messages can assert Properties about an Attester's actual or allowed state.
-The Verifier's objective is to produce a list of Claims that describe the Attester's presumed actual state.
+The Verifier's objective is to produce a list of Properties that describe the Attester's presumed actual state.
 Producers of RATS Conceptual Messages can assert contradictory assertions.
-For example, a compromised Attester may produce false claims that conflict with the Reference Values provided by a Reference Value Provider (RVP).
+For example, a compromised Attester may produce false properties that conflict with the Reference Values provided by a Reference Value Provider (RVP).
-In essence, if Evidence is not corroborated by an RVP's Claims, then the RVP's Claims are not included in the ACS.
+In essence, if Evidence is not corroborated by an RVP's Properties, then the RVP's Properties are not included in the APS.

-A Verifier relies on input from appraisal policy to identify relevant assertions included in the ACS.
+A Verifier relies on input from appraisal policy to identify relevant assertions included in the APS.
 For example, if a policy requires corroborated assertions issued by a particular RVP, then those assertions may be conveyed as Attestation Results.
 The Verifier may produce new assertions as a result of an applied appraisal policy.
-For example, if an appraisal procedure finds all of the components of a subsystem are configured correctly, the policy may direct the Verifier to produce new assertions, "Subsystem=X" has the Claim "TRUSTED=TRUE".
+For example, if an appraisal procedure finds all of the components of a subsystem are configured correctly, the policy may direct the Verifier to produce new assertions, "Subsystem=X" has the Property "TRUSTED=TRUE".
-Consequently, the internal ACS structure is a reconciled conversation between several producers of RATS Conceptual Messages that has mapped each message into a consistent internal representation, has associated the identity of the corresponding RATS role with each assertion (the authority), and has applied Conceptual Message constraints to the assertion.
+Consequently, the internal APS structure is a reconciled conversation between several producers of RATS Conceptual Messages that has mapped each message into a consistent internal representation, has associated the identity of the corresponding RATS role with each assertion (the authority), and has applied Conceptual Message constraints to the assertion.

 The CoRIM data model specified in this document covers the RATS Conceptual Message types, "Reference Values" and "Endorsements".
-Reference values and Endorsements are required for Verifier reconciliation, and Evidence is required for corresponding internal ACS creation as illustrated in {{sec-interact-acs}}.
+Reference values and Endorsements are required for Verifier reconciliation, and Evidence is required for corresponding internal APS creation as illustrated in {{sec-interact-acs}}.

 ## Internal Representation {#sec-internal-rep}